 The quality of the materials in the RV will be top notch.
 Montana High Country models don’t cheap out, and the quality is well-known in the industry.
 You have seating for plenty of people in the living room area with hide-a-beds.
 There’s also a queen bed in the garage area that lifts out of the way so you can pull in a golf cart, ATV, motorcycle, etc. The 381TH can sleep up to eight people.
 We have a video of this model if you want to learn more.

 Another great offering from Keystone is the Raptor 425TS.
-This model has the master bedroom up front and it provides a big king mattress.
+This model has the master bedroom up front and it provides a big king mattress making plenty of options for rv bedding.
 There are two bathrooms (one full) in this model and a large L-shaped kitchen.
 The living space is smack in the middle of the floorplan, and the two recliners on the slide out next to the refrigerator can be swapped out for a dinette should you please.

 There’s another bed over the garage space and the large 12-foot garage should offer plenty of space for whatever you want to bring along with you.
 I especially like this floorplan because it makes a lot of sense.
 The living and eating space is right in the middle and there’s plenty of room for multiple people and plenty of spots to sit and sleep.
 This model sleeps up to nine people.